-- Smoking.
-Cigarette smoke is by the far the most common reason people get COPD.
-You can also get it from tobacco products, like cigar and pipe smoke, especially if you breathe in the smoke.
+- Cigarette smoke: This is by far the most common reason people get COPD.
+You can also get it from tobacco products, such as cigar and pipe smoke, especially if you breathe in the smoke.

-- Secondhand smoke.
-Even if you don't smoke yourself, you can get COPD from living with a smoker and breathing in smoke.
+- Secondhand smoke: Even if you aren’t a smoker, you can get COPD from living with one.

-- Your genes.
-About 3 in 100 people with COPD have a defect in their DNA, the code that tells your body how to work properly.
-This defect is called alpha-1 antitrypsin deficiency or AAT deficiency.
-Your lungs don't have enough of a protein needed to protect them from damage.
+- Your genes: In rare cases, people with COPD have a defect in their DNA, the code that tells your body how to work properly.
+This defect is called “alpha-1 antitrypsin deficiency,” or AAT deficiency.
+When you have this, your lungs don't have enough of a protein needed to protect them from damage.
 This can lead to severe COPD.
-If you or a family member had serious lung problems -- especially at a young age -- you're more likely to have AAT deficiency.
+If you or a family member had serious lung problems -- especially at a young age -- ask your doctor about testing for AAT deficiency.

 Inside your lungs are tiny sacs called alveoli.
-They fill up like a balloon every time you take a breath.
-The oxygen in the alveoli passes into your bloodstream.
-Then your lungs push out stale air.
+They fill up like balloons every time you take a breath.
+The oxygen in these sacs passes into your bloodstream, and then your lungs push out the stale air.

-When you have COPD, your lungs don't work normally.
-Long-term irritation to the airways from smoke or other pollutants damages them for good.
+When you have COPD, your lungs don't work as they should.
+Long-term irritation from smoke or other pollutants can damage them for good.

 When this happens, the walls between the alveoli break down.
 Your airways get swollen and clogged with mucus.
 It becomes harder to push out the stale air.
 You don't get enough fresh oxygen with each breath.

 - Don't smoke.
-This is the No. 1 way to prevent COPD or slow it down if you already have it.
+This is the best way to prevent COPD or slow it down if you already have it.
 If you don't smoke, don't start.
 If you smoke, quit.
 Ask your doctor, family, and friends to help.

-- Avoid breathing in irritants.
+- Avoid breathing in things that bother your lungs.
 As much as possible, stay away from fumes, toxins, secondhand smoke, and dust.

-- Avoid colds, viruses, and infections.
+- Watch out for colds, viruses, and infections.
 If you have COPD, even a common cold can lead to severe problems.
 During cold season, wash your hands well and often.
-Use hand sanitizer.
-Try to avoid people who are sick.
+Use hand sanitizer if you cannot wash your hands.
+Try not to be around people who are sick.

 - Get vaccines.
 Protect your lungs against the flu and pneumonia.

 - Ask your doctor about being tested for AAT deficiency.
-A blood test can find this inherited type of COPD.
-It's not common, but if you have serious lung symptoms with no clear cause (like smoking) your doctor may suggest testing.
-Or if you get emphysema before age 46, or have a family member with AAT deficiency.
-Medicines and lifestyle changes can keep you breathing easier if you do have it.
+A blood test can find this type of COPD that you get from your parents at birth.
+It isn’t common, but if you have serious lung symptoms with no clear cause like smoking, your doctor may check.
+You may also need testing if you get emphysema (a type of COPD) before age 46 or have a family member with AAT deficiency.
+Medicines as well as other treatments and lifestyle changes can keep you breathing easier if you do have COPD.